Structure of conjugacy classes in Coxeter groups: The -splitting P-splitting of an element

 Here is another source of examples of $w$-parabolic subgroups. \begin{lemma} Let $P$ be a maximal spherical parabolic subgroup normalised by $w$.
 Then $P$ is a $w$-parabolic subgroup. \end{lemma} \begin{proof} Let $M$ be the set of walls of $P$, and let $Z:=\bigcap_{m\in M}m\subseteq X$.
-By assumption, $Z$ is a nonempty closed convex subset of $X$ stabilised by $w$, and hence contains a $w$-axis $L$ (as $L$ is the convex closure of the $\langle w\rangle$-orbit of any of its points).
-In particular, the $w$-parabolic subgroup $P':=\Fix_W(L)$ contains $P=\Fix_W(Z)$.
+By assumption, $Z$ is a nonempty closed convex subset of $X$ stabilised by $w$, and hence contains a $w$-essential point $x\in\Min(w)$: this is clear for $w$ of finite order, and when $w$ has infinite order, $Z$ contains a $w$-axis $L$ since a $w$-axis is the convex closure of the $\langle w\rangle$-orbit of any of its points.
+In particular, the $w$-parabolic subgroup $P':=\Fix_W(x)$ contains $P=\Fix_W(Z)$.
 By maximality of $P$, we then have $P=P'$. \end{proof}